Point-of-Care Ultrasound (POCUS)

 Tigist Zewdu

-Head, Emergency Medicine, Addis Ababa University
+Staff Physician, Emergency Medicine, Addis Ababa University

-Publications, Presentations and Media
+Publications, Presentations & Media

 PUBLICATIONS